cherkavi/cheat-sheet/airflow.md

 Should be:
   * idempotent ( execution of many times without side effect )
   * can be retried automatically
+  * toggle should be "turned on" on UI for execution
 * [Operator](https://airflow.apache.org/docs/1.10.1/howto/operator.html) describe a single task in your data pipeline
   * **action** - perform actions ( airflow.operators.BashOperator, airflow.operators.PythonOperator, airflow.operators.EmailOperator... )
   * **transfer** - move data from one system to another ( SftpOperator, S3FileTransformOperator, MySqlOperator, SqliteOperator, PostgresOperator, MsSqlOperator, OracleOperator, JdbcOperator, airflow.operators.HiveOperator.... )